jnewsome97/openshift-ops-workshops-showroom/README.md

 All workshop content and CLI tools are compatible with OpenShift 4.20.1.

+---

+## Credits

+This workshop content is based on the original [OpenShift Operations Workshops](https://github.com/OpenShiftDemos/openshift-ops-workshops/tree/ocp4-prod) by Red Hat, adapted for the modern Showroom framework with Antora.

+---

 ## Theme

 Uses RHDP Showroom theme v0.0.1 with modern Red Hat branding.